Curaçao: 20th and 21st centuries

 In 1954, Curaçao and other Dutch Caribbean colonies were joined to form the Netherlands Antilles.
 Discontent with Curaçao's seemingly subordinate relationship to the Netherlands, ongoing racial discrimination, and a rise in unemployment owing to layoffs in the Shell refinery led to a series of riots in 1969.
 A state of emergency was declared after rioters set fire to the Willemstad downtown and the bankers mansions.
-Protestors had to face the Dutch Navy marines dispatching from the local military base on the island, to quell the rebellion led by charismatic politicians such as Papa Godett and Stanley Browne.
+Protesters had to face the Dutch Royal Navy marines dispatched from the local military base on the island, to quell the rebellion led by charismatic politicians such as Wilson "Papa" Godett and Stanley Browne.
 The riots resulted in two deaths, numerous injuries and severe property and infrastructural damage in Willemstad.
 In response, the Dutch government introduced far-reaching reforms, allowing Afro-Curaçaoans greater influence over the island's political and economic life, and increased the prominence of the local Papiamentu language.

 Curaçao experienced an economic downturn in the early 1980s.
 Shell's refinery on the island operated with significant losses from 1975 to 1979, and again from 1982 to 1985.
 Persistent losses, global overproduction, stronger competition, and low market expectations threatened the refinery's future.
 In 1985, after 70 years, Royal Dutch Shell decided to end its activities on Curaçao.
 This came at a crucial moment.
 Curaçao's fragile economy had been stagnant for some time.
 Several revenue-generating sectors suffered even more during this period: tourism from Venezuela collapsed after the devaluation of the bolivar, and a slowdown in the transportation sector had deleterious effects on the Antillean Airline Company and the Curaçao Dry Dock Company.
-The offshore financial services industry also experienced a downturn due to new U.S. tax laws.

 In the mid-1980s, Shell sold its refinery for the symbolic amount of one Antillean guilder to a local government consortium.
-In recent years, the aging refinery has been the subject of lawsuits alleging that its emissions, including sulfur dioxide and particulate matter, far exceed safety standards.
+In recent years, the ageing refinery has been the subject of lawsuits alleging that its emissions, including sulphur dioxide and particulate matter, far exceed safety standards.
 The government consortium leases the refinery to the Venezuelan PDVSA state oil company.

 Continuing economic hardship in the late 1990s and early 2000s resulted in much emigration to the Netherlands.

 On 1 July 2007, Curaçao was due to become a country within the Kingdom of the Netherlands, like Aruba and the Netherlands Antilles.
 On 28 November 2006, the change was delayed when the island council rejected a clarification memorandum on the process.
 A new island council ratified this agreement on 9 July 2007.
 On 15 December 2008, Curaçao was again scheduled to become a separate country within the Kingdom of the Netherlands.
 A non-binding referendum on the move was held in Curaçao on 15 May 2009; 52% of voters supported it.